ryan-roemer/novanode-cloud-talk/docs/notes.md

   don't support.
 * Monitoring: Some support, but could use a **lot** more.
 * Outlier Request Latencies: A small fraction of 30 second timeout requests.
+* Add-ons are really costly against self-hosting for many of them.

 Other Cloud PAAS